 Thankfully, their soft, sweet voices keep this breed's incessant meowing relatively pleasant.

 The Singapura is an interactive, intelligent breed who desires connection and affection above all.
-Make no mistakes—these cats will want to be in your face almost constantly.
+Make no mistake—these cats will want to be in your face (and give headbutts) almost constantly.
 Singapuras love to live life with their pet parents and will try to involve themselves in day-to-day activities like making dinner or typing emails.

-Singapuras will often insist on your attention, to the point of being a bit annoying.
+Singapuras will often insist on your attention.
 Though this curious, inquisitive breed might seem bossy and demanding, they are truly loving friends.
-Some owners say their Singapuras can even sense when they’re upset and try to console them.
+Some owners say their Singapuras can even sense when they're upset and try to console them.

 Don't let the cats' near-constant desire to be close fool you, however.
 These felines do like to flex their independence, mostly when they're trying to avoid tasks they would rather not partake in, like grooming.
 They also tend not to stay in one place too long and might wander off when you're finally ready to sit down and cuddle them.